 Share Your Expertise and Respect Theirs

 Your marketing agency is an expert at marketing.
 You’re an expert within your industry.
 This means that you can (and should) share industry news and details only insiders would know.
-The more the agency understands about your business, the more authentic their marketing for your brand will be.
+The more the agency understands your business, the more authentic their marketing for your brand will be.

 But after you’ve done so, let the agency take over.
 It’s their job to take a hold of your expertise and translate its value to your audience.

 Consider More Than Price